oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }

 #### 3.2.2.3 Field Flattening
-Fields where FieldType is Enumerated, Choice, Map, or Record may include the *flatten* option to pull a nested definition up a level.
+Fields where FieldType is Enumerated, Choice, Map, or Record may include the *flatten* option.
-Field names of the nested definition are qualified by the enclosing field name to prevent collisions, forming a relative path using the separator character FieldSep ([Section 3.1.1](#311-naming-requirements)).
+Field names of the nested definition are qualified by the enclosing field name to prevent collisions, forming a relative path using the FieldSep ([Section 3.1.1](#311-naming-requirements)) character.

 Flattening may be used to extend a set of fields with fields defined elsewhere, or to apply constraints such as mutual exclusion to a subset of fields.